mflatt/sweetpea-py/docs/_source/api/derivations.rst

 A `Derivation` is identifies combinations of factor levels that select another level that is constructed with :class:`.DerivedLevel`.
-Derived levels for one factor must all have compatible derivations, which means that the must depend on the same factors in the same order, have the same window width, same window stride, and the same starting trial.
+Derived levels for one factor must all have compatible derivations, which means that they must depend on the same factors in the same order, have the same window width, same window stride, and the same starting trial.
 However, :class:`.ElseLevel` is compatible with any derivation, as long as other levels in the same factor have compatible derivations.